 James Hill Verner

-The Life Summary of James Hill
+Brief Life History of James Hill

 When James Hill Verner was born on 10 August 1828, in South Carolina, United States, his father, Caleb Verner, was 26 and his mother, Jane O Hill, was 25.
 He married Peninah Taylor Lambeth on 20 January 1852.
 They were the parents of at least 4 sons and 1 daughter.
 He lived in Wise, Van Zandt, Texas, United States in 1880 and Justice Precinct 7, Stephens, Texas, United States in 1880.
 He died on 2 April 1899, in Wise, Texas, United States, at the age of 70, and was buried in Thomas Cemetery, Bridgeport, Wise, Texas, United States.